SafetyGraphics/SafetyGraphics.github.io/README.md

 - See the package on [CRAN](https://cran.r-project.org/web/packages/safetyGraphics/index.html)
 - View the [vignette](https://cran.r-project.org/web/packages/safetyGraphics/vignettes/shinyUserGuide.html) for detailed guidance on using the Shiny application
 - Explore the [github repo](https://github.com/SafetyGraphics/safetyGraphics) for the package
-- Check out the underlying [javascript library](https://github.com/SafetyGraphics/safety-eDISH) used to create the [eDish Chart](https://safetygraphics.github.io/safety-eDISH/)
+- Check out the underlying [javascript library](https://github.com/SafetyGraphics/hep-explorer) used to create the [Hepatic Safety Explorer Chart](https://safetygraphics.github.io/hep-explorer/test-page/example1)
 - See [the poster](https://github.com/RhoInc/RStudioConf2019-ePoster/) we presented at RStudio::conf(2019)
 - Try out a hosted version of the [shiny app](https://becca-krouse.shinyapps.io/safetyGraphicsApp/) (or run it locally using the code in the capsule summary above)
 - Check out [other interactive graphics](https://rhoinc.github.io/safety-explorer-suite/) for safety monitoring.
 We also wrote [a paper](https://journals.sagepub.com/doi/abs/10.1177/2168479018754846) about these.
 Our plan is to add some of them to SafetyGraphics package in future releases.